finnp/football/readme.md

 ![Football](football.gif)

 Present markdown slideshows in your terminal.
+Now with github emoji support.

 # usage